MoisesBreno770/full-stack-admin-node-react/README.md

 Project with the intention of further strengthening my knowledge in creating API using NodeJS, Express and MongoDB with consumption in React.

 Node, Express and MongoDB were used in the backend.
-On the frontend, the created API was consumed using React with TypeScript, Material UI, Material UI, Data Grid, React Date Picker, Redux Toolkit for component styling and rendering
+On the frontend, the created API was consumed using React with TypeScript, Material UI, Material UI, Data Grid, React Date Picker, Redux Toolkit for component styling and rendering.

 ## Project execution
 To run the project is very simple, first make sure you have node installed.
 After that, follow these steps: